HL7/fhir-shorthand/input/pagecontent/index.md

   * recorder only Reference(Practitioner | PractitionerRole)
   ```

 * **Flag rules** add bits of information about elements impacting how implementers should handle them.
+The flags are as [defined FHIR](http://hl7.org/fhir/R4/formats.html#table), except FSH uses `MS` for must-support and `SU` for summary.
 For example:

   ```
-  * communication MS ?!
+  * communication MS SU
   ```

   ```
   * identifier, identifier.system, identifier.value, name, name.family MS
   ```

 * **Extension rules** specify elements populating extensions arrays.
 Extensions can either be defined inline or standalone.
 Inline extensions do not have a separate StructureDefinition, but standalone extensions do.
 Standalone extensions include those defined by other IGs or extensions defined in the same FSH tank, using the `Extension` keyword.

-  Here are two examples of defining inline extensions:
+  Here are two examples of defining inline extensions, the first with a single extension, the second with multiple extensions.

   ```
   * bodySite.extension contains laterality 0..1